jinghuazhao/INF/csd3/README.md

 ## Protein with polygenic effects and trans-pQTL hotspots

-By default this works on `work/INF1.merge.cis.vs.trans` and requires [glist-hg19](glist-hg19).
-Note in both cases, the protein-coding gene is handled in mind.
+This is illustrated with circos plots and by default this works on `work/INF1.merge.cis.vs.trans` and requires [glist-hg19](glist-hg19).
+Because circos plots are gene-centric, in both cases, the protein-coding gene is handled in mind.

 Try
 ```bash